Colorado State University

 Assisted faculty in evaluating and grading capstone speeches, 20-minute persuasive speeches largely based on Monroe’s Motivated Sequence.
 Also provided students with substantive notes for improvement and professional application.

-Humphrey, M. (2016).
-No greater than who I actually am: Virtue ethics in digital life narratives.
+Humphrey, M. (2018).
+No greater than who I actually am: virtue ethics in digital life narratives.
 In P. Plaisance (Ed.)
 Ethics in Communication.
 Berlin: de Gruyter Mouton.
-Manuscript in preparation.
+In press.

 Humphrey, M. (2014, October).
 ‘Small’ and ‘big’ narratives: considering the role of narrative arc in digital life storytelling.
 Presented at the Pacific Ancient and Modern Language Association, Riverside.

 Humphrey, M. (2015, August).
 I Was A Start-Up Intern.
-Presented a “lightning-round” presentation on working at a social media start-up for the summer as a way to better prepare for teaching Entrepreneurial Journalism, at AEJMC Pre-Conference Workshop on Media Entrepreneurship, San Francisco.
+A “lightning-round” presentation for the AEJMC Pre-Conference Workshop on Media Entrepreneurship, San Francisco.

 Frank, R., Humphrey, M. and Manning, J. (2013, May).
 Developing digital-first student journalists.
 Presented at the Western Association of University Publication Managers, Denver.